Last Updated on May 18, 2025 by Soumya

 With a welcome drink in one hand and the fleeting medieval skyline of Lisbon bathed by the last rays of the sun in the other, there can be no better way to end your day in the UNESCO neighborhood of Belem.

-Click here to book your sunset cruise now.
+✦ Pro Tip: Click here to book your sunset cruise now.

-Suggested 1-Day itinerary for Belem Lisbon
+Suggested 1-Day Itinerary for Belem

 - Begin with a tour of the Belem Tower because the morning light will allow you to take gorgeous pictures of this monument.
 Refer to our Belem Tower guide to plan your visit.
 Get your Belem Tower ticket here.